green-ecolution/green-ecolution/frontend/README.md

 Smart irrigation is essential to saving water, reducing staff workload, and cutting costs.
 This project provides the user interface for Green Ecolution — a digital system to manage urban greenery efficiently.

-👉 For the backend implementation, visit the [Green Ecolution Backend.](https://github.com/green-ecolution/backend)
+👉 For the backend implementation, see the [backend folder](../backend).

+## Overview 🧠

-The frontend connects to the backend and enables users to interact with:
+The frontend connects to the backend API and enables users to manage and visualize:

-- 🌳 Trees
+- 🌳 Trees and vegetation data
-- 🌿 Tree clusters
+- 🌿 Tree clusters and zones
-- 📡 Sensors
+- 📡 IoT sensors and telemetry
-- 🗺️ Watering plans
+- 🗺️ Watering routes and plans
-- 🚛 Vehicles
+- 🚛 Vehicle tracking and task planning
-- 👤 Users
+- 👤 User and access management

-Developed in collaboration with **TBZ Flensburg**, this software is designed to be adaptable for other cities.
-It originated as a research project within the **Applied Computer Science Master's program** at the **University of Applied Sciences Flensburg**.
+Developed in collaboration with **TBZ Flensburg**, this system was originally built as part of the **Applied Computer Science Master's program** at the **University of Applied Sciences Flensburg** and is adaptable for other cities and organizations.

 For further information, visit: